Building helpful and informative graphics for an in-cab environment.

 • Warn operator before a dangerous tire pressure causes an accident

-Increase / Decrease Component
+Increase / Decrease Configurable Components

 The thoughtful construction allows for one increase/decrease component, through the use of variants, to fulfill the function of many use cases, such as temperature, fan speed, and volume controls (shown below).